 Assessment comes in two basic forms.
 Formative assessment is ongoing.
 We use it all the time to assess where children are in the curriculum.
 We use it to help us and children decide what their next steps in learning are, so we can teach to these.
 Summative assessment is about gaining a snapshot of children's current skills and knowledge.
 It is generally used to judge the effectiveness of teaching and learning at schools.

 Towards the end of every term, we give tests to children in Years 1-6, in reading, writing and maths.
 We use these as a benchmark, to ensure that the judgements we are making about children's abilities in Target Tracker are accurate.
 Our teachers meet with their phase Leader and look at the tests and work in books to help us ensure this accuracy.
-We also moderate our judgements on a regular basis with other schools, in a process organised by the local consortium.
+We also moderate our judgements on a regular basis with other schools within the Epping Forest Schools Partnership Trust.